openbmc/docs/designs/psu-firmware-update.md

    filesystem, BMC shall update the PSU firmware;
 3. When a PSU is replaced and the version is older than the one in BMC's filesystem, BMC shall update the PSU firmware.
+4. An optional 'override' parameter may be specified to do the update in the above cases regardless of which PSU image is newer.
-4. There are cases that a system could use different models of PSUs, and thus different PSU firmware images need to be supported.
+5. There are cases that a system could use different models of PSUs, and thus different PSU firmware images need to be supported.

 For some PSUs, it is risky to do PSU code update while the host is running to